-The research efforts in the Sabaawy laboratory are focused on studying normal and cancer stem cells using primary human cancer cells and mouse models, in combination with the zebrafish.
-These studies aim to dissect stem cell developmental pathways subverted in normal stem cell development, and how cancer stem cells divert from these regulatory pathways.
-One major pathway for research focus in the lab is to identify targets for modifying self-renewal of normal and cancer stem cells.
-Using genome-wide modifier screens in conjunction transgenic and xenograft approaches, the laboratory is generating zebrafish models of several different cancers, including the major subtypes of human myeloid and lymphoid leukemias.
+The research efforts in the Sabaawy laboratory are focused on studying normal stem cell development and cancer stem cells utilizing patient-derived cells, 3D organogenesis cultures and humanized mouse xenografts.
+These studies aim to dissect normal stem cell developmental pathways, and how cancer stem cells divert from these regulatory pathways.
+One major pathway for research focus in the laboratory is the regulation of stem cell self-renewal by the polycomb and cyclin dependent kinase inhibitor genes.
+Utilizing novel organoid cultures, genetic and drug modifiers together with transgenic and xenograft approaches; the laboratory is generating models for precision therapy of several cancers such as prostate and renal cancers, glioblastomas and leukemias.

-A parallel research effort in the Sabaawy laboratory is to study human mesenchymal stroma cell (MSC)-based therapy and transplantation in regenerative medicine.
+A parallel research effort in the Sabaawy laboratory is to study human adherent bone marrow-derived cells (ABMCs)-based therapy and transplantation in regenerative medicine.
 Cell therapy using stem cells for regeneration of a failing organ or injury repair is a promising approach.
-We are utilizing zebrafish reporter lines with spinal cord injury to study the dynamics of human MSC-mediated repair.
-These studies support the ongoing collaboration on international trials for utilizing MSCs cell therapy for injury repair.
+We are utilizing 3D organogenesis and animal models to study the mechanisms and dynamics of stem cell-mediated regeneration.
+These studies support ongoing collaborations in international clinical trials for utilizing ABMCs cell therapy for injury repair.

 Hatem E. Sabaawy, MD, PhD is an assistant professor of medicine at Rutgers Robert Wood Johnson Medical School, an assistant professor of cellular and molecular pharmacology at the Rutgers Graduate School of Biomedical Sciences, director of the Cell and Gene Therapy Good Manufacturing Practice Facility at RWJMS, a member of the executive committee of the Stem Cell Institute of New Jersey, and a principal investigator at Rutgers Cancer Institute of New Jersey (CINJ) Molecular and Regenerative Medicine program.